 Simple English definitions for legal terms

-Read a random definition: financial statement
+Read a random definition: abstract juridical act

 An emerging growth company (EGC) is a type of company that has less strict regulations when it comes to disclosing information to the public.
 This category was created by the Jumpstart Our Business Startups (JOBS) Act of 2012 to help smaller companies access public markets.
 To be classified as an EGC, a company must have annual gross revenues less than $1.07 billion during its most recent fiscal year and has not sold common stock under a registration statement.
 EGCs have relaxed disclosure and gun-jumping regulations, which means they can include less extensive disclosures in their registration statements and only need to provide two years of audited financial statements instead of three.
 This category lasts for the first five fiscal years of the company, unless certain conditions are met.